senzing-garage/knowledge-base/HOWTO/install-and-configure-senzing-using-yum.md

-# Install and configure using yum
+# How to install and configure using yum

 The following instructions are meant to be "copy-and-paste" to install and configure Senzing Engine for repository projects.